 - Remote virtual desktop infrastructure: VDI solutions such as Citrix or VMware Horizon give users full access to a virtual machine or terminal services session hosted within your network environment.
 These come with nifty security controls such as preventing users from transferring certain files inside or outside the environment and restricting them from executing programs that only specifically sanctioned applications are allowed to run.
 However, some administrators don’t implement any of those security features, Lane said.
 Also, with this solution, there are no controls in place to secure the network access of an individual.

-- Cloud computing: Most people are familiar with cloud applications such as Google’s G Suite for Education and Microsoft Office 365.
+- Cloud computing: Most people are familiar with cloud applications such as Google’s G Suite for Education and Microsoft 365.
 “But the problem we have with cloud resources is that we don’t really have anything between us, the user and the cloud to do any deep-level inspection,” Lane said.
 While those types of applications do offer a certain amount of security, he said that it’s important to have a consistent security policy for all users across all of them.

 - Secure Access Service Edge (SASE): Lane said that many organizations are moving to SASE because it allows them to enforce a consistent security policy and user experience across all internet access applications and devices, whether they are on a Windows, Linux, Mac or Chromebook device.
 It also allows for connecting remote branches back to the core branch.

 MORE ON EDTECH: Learn about the state of ransomware in K–12 education today.

 Lea spelled out some of the key cybersecurity issues school districts face during remote work.

 Having weak passwords and the absence of multifactor authentication are still huge problems, she said.
 Some school districts don’t have a good patch management program or policy in place or a secure cloud environment.
 Others are also missing the mark on training and testing their staff to make sure nothing falls through the cracks, she said.